 Company Overview of Atomic Energy of Canada Limited

-Atomic Energy of Canada Limited, a nuclear science and technology laboratory, provides nuclear technology services.
-Its nuclear services include research and development, design and engineering, specialized technology, waste management, and decommissioning for medical, industrial, commercial, and agricultural applications.
+Atomic Energy of Canada Limited operates and manages nuclear laboratories.
 Atomic Energy of Canada Limited was formerly known as Crown Corporation.
-The company was founded in 1952 and is based in Mississauga, Canada with additional offices in Chalk River, Pinawa, Ottawa, Port Hope, and New Brunswick, Canada.
-It has facilities in China.
+The company was founded in 1952 and is based in Oakville, Canada with an information and privacy office in Ottawa, Canada.

 Founded in 1952